McAllen, Texas: Climate

 McAllen, like much of South Texas, has a subtropical climate.
-Under the Köppen climate classification, the city features a subtropical semi-arid climate (BSh), featuring long, very hot and humid summers, and brief, warm winters.
+Under the Köppen climate classification, the city features a hot semi-arid climate (BSh), featuring long, very hot and humid summers, and brief, warm winters.
 The city has two distinct seasons, a wet season from May to October and a dry season from November to April.
 The normal monthly mean temperature ranges from 62.8 F in January to 89.3 F in August.
 The warm season is extremely long, as average high temperatures from May through September are above 90 F and average low temperatures are above 70 F, with relatively high dew point values, resulting in higher relative humidity and heat index values.
 Heat indices consistently reach over 110 F during these months.
 Winter temperatures in McAllen and surrounding Rio Grande Valley are some of the warmest in the contiguous United States outside of South Florida, and comparable to the Coachella and Imperial Valleys and Yuma Desert, but with warmer nighttime lows and higher dew points.

 Average annual precipitation is 22.31 in.
 Most precipitation occurs in the warm season, with the least precipitation distinctly occurring in the cooler winter.
 As September is the peak of the north Atlantic hurricane season and tropical storms and hurricanes occasionally drop copious amounts of rainfall on the region, this month tends by far to be the wettest, averaging 4.74 in of rain.
-The driest month is February, with only 0.66 in of precipitation.
-Since 1941, it has snowed twice, once when the city received 1.7 in on December 25, 2004.
+The driest month is February, with only 0.66 in.
+Since 1941 the wettest month has been October 1958 with 12.04 in; in contrast only 0.18 in fell from April to July 1998, and only 1.47 in from October 2010 to May 2011.
+The wettest day on record has been August 10, 1980 when 9.42 in fell, the wettest calendar year 1966 with 37.17 in, and the driest 1989 with only 8.64 in.

 Temperatures consistently rise above 100 F from June through August, with exceptionally high humidity.
 The highest temperature ever recorded in McAllen was 111 F, set on June 22, 2017 and May 9, 2024.
-The lowest temperature ever recorded in McAllen was 13 F, on January 12, 1962.
+The lowest temperature ever recorded in McAllen was 13 F on January 12, 1962.

 While usually a hot, humid, but relatively dry climate, McAllen has received unusual weather phenomena.
 In 2013, McAllen received a large hailstorm that destroyed many vehicles and buildings.
 The storm came suddenly, and many people were unprepared.
-In December 2017, McAllen received almost 3 in of snow, nearly 13 years after the previous snowfall, which took place during the 2004 Christmas Eve United States winter storm.
+Since 1941, it has snowed twice, once when the city received 1.7 in on December 25, 2004,. and once in December 2017 when almost 3 in was received.
 In February 2021, McAllen reached record low temperatures between 10 F and 20 F and lost power, heat, and water for a week due to Winter Storm Uri.
 In addition to these fluke weather events, McAllen is prone to tropical storms, hurricanes such as Hurricane Dolly (2008) and Hurricane Hanna (2020), and heatwaves.